-How I Stayed Strong in a Creepy Dover Hostel
+How I Stayed Strong At A Creepy Dover Hostel

 I’ve never been so acutely aware of being a woman.
 No, this didn’t happen in a club or at a bar, it happened in a hostel in Dover, England.
 I’d gone with a friend to the city for a few days to see the cliffs and the castle, and being broke college kids, we decided to stay in a hostel.
 To quote Jay-Z, I was, “Hoping for the best, but expecting the worse”, but mostly I just wanted a clean bed.